Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 This represents the real prediction error based on the difference between experimental points and their predicted values.
 It shows possible statistic outliers but also localized lack of fit.
 Without any further indication on experimental errors, hard to tell if outliers must be removed or if there is an interest to complexify the network (with the risk of overfitting data).

 ## Kind warning
 These codes were essentially made for fun and for training myself to study ANOVA resulting from NN fitting compared to other fitting methods like RSM for example (NN _per se_ are not interesting me that much due to their "black box" aspect).
 I decline any responsibility in the event of a nuclear power plant melt-down following the misuse of these codes.
+Why not a Python code ?
+Because the Python version is [yet here](https://github.com/Raphael-Boichot/Accelerated-exploration-of-multinary-systems).

 ## Aknowledgements
-- Elise GAREL, Constellium, France, for showing that the coktail effect in HEA is probably a legend, which is once again confirmed here.
+- Elise GAREL, Constellium, France, for the Matlab and Python codes used to start this repository.
-- Adrien GUILLE and Marek BRAUN, Grenoble Institute of Technology, France, for translating the Python code of Elise Garel to Matlab, which I used to start here.
+- Adrien GUILLE and Marek BRAUN, Grenoble Institute of Technology, France, for translating some of the Python code from Elise Garel to Matlab and showing that similar results could be obtained in a full Matlab implementation.